-Browning faculty and staff actively participate in professional development and engage in regular monthly discussions surrounding topics of Equity, Diversity, and Inclusion (EDI).
-Faculty attend the NAIS People of Color Conference, NYSAIS Diversity Conference, and The Dalton Diversity Conferences to continue to engage in these pertinent conversations and stay abreast of best practices in diversity work.
-There is also a Faculty/Staff Diversity Committee, which helps develop, implement and support EDI initiatives under the leadership of the School's director of equity and diversity.
-The Diversity Committee also helps facilitate faculty discussions and student groups.
+Browning faculty and staff actively participate in professional development and engage in regular discussions surrounding topics of Equity, Diversity, and Inclusion (EDI).
+Faculty attend the NAIS People of Color Conference, NYSAIS diversity conferences, and The Dalton Diversity Conference to continue to engage in these pertinent conversations and stay abreast of best practices in diversity work.
+There are four faculty/staff EDI coordinators who help develop, implement and support EDI initiatives as well as facilitate faculty discussions and student groups.

-Students are exposed to EDI as part of their curriculum through relevant assemblies, dedicated school events and student organizations.
+Students are exposed to EDI as part of their curriculum as well as relevant assemblies, dedicated school events and student organizations.

 Student organizations include: